Smokin' Aces: Cast

-Other actors in the film include Brian Bloom as FBI agent Baker, Scott Bloom as FBI agent Wyman, Clare Carey as Laverne, Patrick St. Esprit as hotel security guard "Moustache", Marianne Muellerleile as Margie Turlock, Zach Cumer as Warren Turlock, and Scott Halberstadt as the pimply hotel receptionist.
+Other actors in the film include Brian Bloom as FBI agent Baker, Scott Bloom as FBI agent Wyman, Clare Carey as Laverne, Patrick St. Esprit as hotel security guard "Moustache", Mike Falkow as FBI agent Freeman Heller, Davenia McFadden as Georgia and Sharice's handler Loretta Wyman, Marianne Muellerleile as Margie Turlock, Zach Cumer as Warren Turlock, and Scott Halberstadt as the pimply hotel receptionist.
 Wayne Newton makes a cameo appearance as himself.
 Joe Carnahan, the film's writer-director, makes a cameo as an armed robber at the beginning of the film.

 Production

 After quitting work on Mission: Impossible III, Joe Carnahan wrote a draft of what he called a version of It's a Mad, Mad, Mad, Mad World, with dark humor and heavy violence.
 Liza Chasin of Working Title met with Carnahan based on how much she liked his previous film, Narc.
 Several members of the cast signed on because of Carnahan's association with Narc, and they trained with experts to produce the majority of their own stunts in camera.